delight-im/PHP-Auth/Migration.md

  * The database schema has changed.

+   * The MySQL database schema has changed.
+Use the statement below to update your database:

+     ```sql
+     ALTER TABLE users
+         ADD COLUMN roles_mask INT(10) UNSIGNED NOT NULL DEFAULT 0 AFTER verified;
+     ```

  * The outputs produced by the `Base64` class are not compatible with those from previous versions anymore.

  * The `Base64` class is now an external module and has been moved from the namespace `Delight\Auth` to the namespace `Delight\Base64`.